reefactor/brainfood_reference/README.md

 judgment.
 The two can be far from the same, and especially over a small number of trials, it can be impossible to know who’s who
 > -- Howard Marks memo: [You Bet](https://www.oaktreecapital.com/docs/default-source/memos/you-bet.pdf)

+> Hard work is really overrated.
+How hard you work matters a lot less in the modern economy.
+> What is underrated?
+Judgment.
+Judgment is underrated.
+Can you define judgment?
+> My definition of **wisdom is knowing the long-term consequences of your actions.
+Wisdom applied to external problems is judgment.
+They’re highly linked; knowing the long-term consequences of your actions and then making the right decision to capitalize on that.**
+> In an age of leverage, one correct decision can win everything.
+Without hard work, you’ll develop neither judgment nor leverage.
+> You have to put in the time, but the judgment is more important
+> -- The Almanack of Naval Ravikant

 There're lots of frameworks and tools for [decision making](https://fs.blog/smart-decisions/)